-Every wonder why you don’t get called up for an interview?
+Ever wonder why you don’t get called up for an interview?
 It could be that you are using a resume or CV based on a template.
-Your resume probably gets about 5-10 seconds before the person screening it decides to read on or to chuck in the bin.
-HR people, recruiters, hiring managers see hundreds of resumes every day and nothing bores them more than another template resume.
+Your resume probably gets about 5-10 seconds before the person screening it decides to read on or chuck it in the bin.
+HR people, recruiters, and hiring managers see hundreds of resumes every day and nothing bores them more than another template resume.

 The goal of your resume is to stand out from all the other job seekers and be picked for an interview; if you are using the same template as all the other hopefuls you will achieve neither objective.
 Still not convinced?
 Here are a few reasons not to use a resume template:

 Employers have developed a trained eye for spotting resume templates.
 Recruiters can spot them a mile away.
 The two benefits of using a resume are that it requires little time and effort to write your document.
 Basically, it’s the lazy way of doing it.
 What type of signal do you think these copy-and-paste skills send to the hiring manager?
 I would think that this applicant if hired, would always look for quick and dirty ways of solving problems.
 I might be cynical here but can you afford to risk that?

 A lot of the templates out there are substandard: